Camouflaged Instance Segmentation In-The-Wild: Dataset, Method, and Benchmark Suite: Related Work

-Recently, Le \textit{et al.}~\cite{ltnghia-CVIU2019} proposed an end-to-end network, dubbed ANet, for camouflaged object segmentation through integrating classification information into segmentation.
-The potential idea of utilizing classification into segmentation can be useful when applying for multiple regional segmentation in appropriate ways.
-Follow the same direction, Fan \textit{et al.}~\cite{Fan-CVPR2020} later developed SINet which includes two main modules, namely the search module and the identification module.
-This work is based on simulated hunting, where a predator will first judge whether a potential prey exists, \textit{i.e.}, it will search for a prey; then, the target animal can be identified; and, finally, it can be caught.
-On the other hand, Yan \textit{et al.}~\cite{Jinnan-2020} recently introduced MirrorNet, a dual stream network, which possesses the main stream and the mirror stream.
-This bio-inspired network effectively captures different layouts of the scene to boost up the segmentation accuracy.
+Recently, Le \etal~\cite{ltnghia-CVIU2019} proposed an end-to-end network, dubbed ANet, for camouflaged object segmentation through integrating classification information into segmentation.
+The idea of utilizing classification for segmentation can be helpful when appropriately applied to multiple-region segmentation.
+Following the same direction, Fan \etal~\cite{Fan-CVPR2020} subsequently developed SINet, which includes two main modules, namely a search module and an identification module.
+This network is based on simulated hunting, in which a predator first judges whether a potential prey exists; \ie, it searches for prey.
+Once a target animal is identified, it can be caught.
+Yan \etal~\cite{Jinnan-IEEEAccess2021} recently introduced MirrorNet, a dual-stream network comprising a main stream and a mirror stream.
+This bio-inspired network effectively captures different layouts of the scene and thereby boosts segmentation accuracy.
+Jinchao \etal~\cite{Jinchao-AAAI2021} presented the TINet, which interactively refines multi-level texture and segmentation features and thereby gradually enhances the segmentation of camouflaged objects.
+To the best of our knowledge, there has been no previous work on camouflaged instance segmentation.

-According to our best of knowledge, no existing work has been proposed for camouflaged instance segmentation until the day.
-In addition, our newly constructed CAMO++ dataset is the very first dataset for camouflaged instance-level segmentation.
-Although CAMO~\cite{ltnghia-CVIU2019} and COD~\cite{Fan-CVPR2020} were constructed with multiple levels of ground-truth, they have been only used for the camouflaged object-level segmentation problem.